mobxjs/mobx/docs/best/react.md

 message.autor = { name: "John" };
 ```

 This will react to both changes.
-Both `author` and `author.name` are dotted into, allow MobX to track these references.
+Both `author` and `author.name` are dotted into, allowing MobX to track these references.

 #### Incorrect: store a local reference to an observable object without tracking